You'll shoot your eye out

 In memory of Seijun Suzuki, 1923 - 2017

 Seijun Suzuki's Tokyo Drifter's like a bottle of Hennessy smashed across your face; even through the waves of pain and blood--and even more pain from the liquor seeping into the cuts--you appreciate the taste of fine cognac.

-Suzuki doesn't even pretend to be trying for coherence--he goes for the most bizarre effects, amongst the most baroque settings (he says unlike Ozu, where realism and the feeling of the commonplace is key, he needs to wow his actors with his sets, cue them to what he expects from them in terms of performance).
-He doesn't try for realism, either--in the eye-popping train-track shootout, it's clear that the hero Tetsu (Tetsuya Watari, a pretty boy whose sense of entitlement to the big screen is for once utterly justified) is walking in front of a rear projection.
-It's not the rear projection you're suppose to look at--or at least you're suppose to look at it, snort in derision, then be blown away by the utter cool of the hero's walk.
+Suzuki doesn't even pretend to be trying for coherence--he goes for the most bizarre effects amongst the most baroque settings (he says that unlike Ozu--whose realism and the feeling of the commonplace is key--he needs to wow his actors with his sets, cue them to what he expects from them in terms of performance).
+He doesn't try for realism, either--in the eye-popping train-track shootout, it's clear that the hero Tetsu (Tetsuya Watari, a pretty boy whose sense of entitlement on the big screen is for once utterly justified) is walking in front of a rear projection.
+It's not the rear projection you're supposed to look at--or rather you're supposed to look at it, snort in derision, then be blown away by the utter cool of the hero's walk.

 The finale--Jesus, what wasn't influenced by it?
-Casino Royale, if it didn't actually steal the look and humor, followed on its well-trampled path; I'd say the Austin Powers movies as well, only Suzuki's has the stronger colors sharper wit.
+Casino Royale (The Ken Hughes, John Huston, Joseph McGrath, Robert Parrish, Val Guest, Richard Talmadge-directed romp, not the Martin Campbell snoozefest) if it didn't actually steal the look and humor, followed on its well-trampled path; I'd say the Austin Powers movies as well, only Suzuki's has the stronger colors sharper wit.
 Think Tim Burton with more attitude, David Lynch on speed, Patrick McGoohan incarcerated on an island operated by Magritte and Bunuel in fiendish collaboration.
 This is terrific stuff.